 Training / Career Pathways

-Several units in this qualification can be credited across to CHC53415 Diploma of Leisure and Health. is a great way to use existing units towards further qualifications and open up your career opportunities.
+If you are considering further study in the field, several units that you will complete within this qualification can be credited towards CHC53415 Diploma of Leisure and Health.
+Starting your career off with CHC43415 Certificate IV in Leisure and Health is a great way to use existing units towards further qualifications and open up your career opportunities.